ADVOCACY

 Our team has submitted disclosures, and we have a recusal process.

-We’ve received funding from Open Society Foundations, the Ford Foundation, the BOREALIS Foundation’s Disability Inclusion Fund, and individual donors.
+We receive funding from the Ford Foundation, Boarealis Philanthropy, and individual donors.

 RECENT NPAC ADVOCACY